 Let’s understand the difference between interest and passion.
-What most students [barring a few] feel towards a particular field is curiosity, fascination and glamour based impression.
-As a parent/guardian, one has to understand passion is an intense feeling one has towards anything, field or activity, regardless of the efforts and challenges.
-Check out whether is it just a fantasy stage or tentative stage?
-Considering the teenage, it is quite possible they are going through these two stages of interest.
-So, take a pause before you [as a parent/guardian / senior] encourage or emphasise only on these choices.
+What most students [barring a few] feel towards a particular field is curiosity, fascination and glamour-based impression.
+As a parent/guardian, one has to understand passion is an intense feeling one has towards anything, field, or activity, regardless of the efforts and challenges.
+Check out whether is it just a fantasy stage or a tentative stage.
+Considering the teenagers, it is quite possible they are going through these two stages of interest.
+So, take a pause before you [as a parent/guardian / senior] encourage or emphasize only these choices.

-Find out what do they know about these careers and what is their source of information.
-Is it an influence or an impression based choice or an informed decision?
+Find out what they know about these careers and what is their source of information.
+Is it an influence an impression-based choice or an informed decision?
 Do they know what it takes to be in the chosen fields?
 Are they aware of the path and efforts to be undertaken?
-If you get a positive response for all the above questions, then you may take further appropriate actions and guide them.
+If you get a positive response to all the above questions, then you may take further appropriate actions and guide them.

-If you realise that this is just a passing phase, then try to take professional advice to help your children make a decision.
+If you realize that this is just a passing phase, then try to take professional advice to help your children make a decision.
 Do not be in a hurry to thrust a career choice on them.
-Give them some time to know more about careers, explore with them, understand what it takes to be in that career and then help them make a decision.
+Give them some time to know more about careers, explore with them, understand what it takes to be in that career, and then help them make a decision.

 Situation 2: “I am interested in becoming a Data Scientist”.
 “Investment banking or portfolio management – my only career choices”.
 “I am going to be a food stylist”.
 “Criminal law fascinates me”.